atisharma/bellini/README.md

 ax =     "#468800"
 text =   "#FF2100"
 audio =  "#888888"
 ```

 The font option must be the full (not relative) path of the font file (look under /usr/share/fonts/).
+The fonts I'm using in this example aren't free so you will need to replace them with your choices.

 To use with a Hyperpixel 4.0, your `/boot/config.txt` should contain: